Adhesive category theory for graph rewriting in Rocq: Discussion

 \subsection{Code}

 The library consists of about 10k lines of code in total.
 About 5100 are for the preliminaries and general category part (setoids, categories, pushouts, isomorphisms, functors, etc.), 2400 for the theory of adhesive categories (Van Kampen squares, adhesive morphisms, subobjects, rm-quasi\-adhesive categories, etc.), 400 for the Church-Rosser and concurrency theorems, and 2100 for the various instances.
-The development is axiom-free, except for the proofs that the categories of types and setoids are adhesive (see Sections~\ref{ssec:types} and~\ref{ssec:setoids}).
+The development is axiom-free, except for the proofs that the categories of types and setoids are adhesive (see Sections~\ref{ssec:types} and~\ref{ssec:setoids}---note that the category of setoids is rm-quasiadhesive without any axioms).